 A list of approved funeral homes and the Agreement services, terms and conditions must be reviewed prior to funeral service authorization.

 - All applicable definitions, such as: indigent, estate, responsible survivor, and basic funeral services.

 - The rates IS pays for basic funeral services.

-HS pays only for the goods and services specified in the funeral Schedule of Fees.
-The funeral home business and HS workers should become familiar with the terms and conditions of the Agreement.
+Human Services pays only for the goods and services specified in the funeral Schedule of Fees.
+The funeral home business and Human Services workers should become familiar with the terms and conditions of the Agreement.

 The following documents are required prior to authorization and processing of funeral benefits: